NicolasLagaillardie/mpst_rust_github/artifact.md

 <details>
 <summary>
-A simple example with mp-anon and kmc <a href="example-kmc"></a>
+A simple example with MultiCrusty and kmc <a href="example-kmc"></a>
 </summary>

 __Need help?__: This example is implemented in `examples/basic.rs`, hence you can use the file as a reference implementation.

-1️⃣ &nbsp; First, import the necessary macros from the `Mpanon` library:
+1️⃣ &nbsp; First, import the necessary macros from the `multicrusty` library:

 ```rust
 use mpstthree::binary::struct_trait::{end::End, recv::Recv, send::Send}; // The basic types